 The control module is designed to turn the pump on when the level sensing probe is in water.
-The control module functions as shown in the logic diagram in Figure 1-2.
-The control circuits are housed in an explosion proof enclosure (Fig.3).
+The control module functions as shown in the logic diagram in Figure 2.
+The control circuits are housed in an explosion proof enclosure Fig.3.
 Fuse sizes are given on the System Specification page.
 The probe receptacle is located on the bottom of the enclosure.

-On the Control Module is the receptacle for the pump power cord plug.
-On the face of the Control Module is a power disconnect switch, a 3-Position Control Switch (HOA) and green and red indicator lights.
+Also on the bottom of the control module is the power disconnect switch and the receptacle for the pump power cord plug.
+On the face of the control module is a three position control switch and green and red indicator lights.